influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/metricLabel.md

 # workflow.v1alpha1.metricLabel

-MetricLabel is a single label for a prometheus metric
+"MetricLabel is a single label for a prometheus metric"

 ## Index